 Some PhoneClean features, including Photo Caches, are only available in the Pro version.
 This costs $19.99 (around £14) per year.

 Much like PhoneClean by iMobie, iMyFone Umate for Mac and Windows can be used to quickly and easily remove temporary and junk files from your iOS device.

 - Connect your iPhone to your Mac or PC.

 - Open iMyFone Umate and click Scan on the Home tab.

-- Clear Junk files and Temporary files to clear a lot of space on your iPhone (4GB on our test device).
+- Check and clear out the Junk Files and Temporary Files sections to free up a lot of space on your device (4GB on our test iPhone).

 - You can also clear out any large files (videos and so on) and see, at a glance, apps that take up a lot of space.
-These can also be deleted fairly easy using iMyFone Umate.
+These can also be deleted fairly easy.

 There's a free version if you want to try the application out for yourself.
 The paid version, which also sets you back $19.95 (£14), adds more advanced features.